 Sharing boats is becoming more popular in the boating culture.
-Boating has seen an influx of new, inexperienced and untrained boaters due to peer-to-peer boat-sharing apps.
+Boating has seen an influx of new, inexperienced and untrained boaters due to peer-to-peer boatsharing apps and boat clubs.
 It is increasingly probable that someone on the water "tried" boating because it looked fun.
 Many of the boat owners sharing their boats do little more than cover safety equipment, starting, stopping and docking instructions.
 With shares lasting half a day or less, there is little time for much training, let alone covering the rules of the road and navigation.